Dental treatments

 dentures

-crowned – possibly in conjunction with special anchor systems – to achieve stability that leads to excellent results in both function and aesthetics.
-For your pet, it's about more than just good looks; it's primarily about being able to eat species-appropriate food.
+Broken or severely worn teeth can be treated – possibly in conjunction with special anchor systems – crowned These measures are taken to achieve stability that leads to outstanding results in both function and aesthetics.
+For your pet, it's about more than just good looks; it's primarily about the ability to eat species-appropriate food.

 Oral and maxillofacial surgery